 William earned dual bachelor's degrees in mathematics and economics from the University of California, Los Angeles in 2005 and a master's degree in education from Loyola Marymount University in 2007.
-He has been working in education as a teacher and administrator (i.e. dean, assistant principal, and principal) at the middle and high school level for 16 years.
-One of William's greatest joys from teaching is witnessing his students develop a growth mindset and genuine love for mathematical problem solving.
-His former students have competed at the highest levels at the MathCounts and American Math Competition 8 (AMC 8) competitions.
-Outside of teaching, William enjoys reading books, playing tennis, and hiking local trails with his family.
+He has been working in schools as a teacher and administrator (i.e. dean, assistant principal, and principal) at the middle and high school levels for 17 years.
+One of William's greatest joys from teaching is cultivating in students a growth mindset and a genuine love for mathematical problem solving.
+His former students have competed at the highest levels at the MathCounts and American Math Competition competitions.
+In 2022, he received the Mathematical Association of America's national Edyth May Sliffe Award for Distinguished Teaching.
+Outside of teaching, William enjoys reading at Starbucks, playing tennis and ping-pong, and hiking local trails with his family.

 Dana grew up locally in Orange County and attended Long Beach State where she obtained a BS in mathematics.
 She has nine years of experience in tutoring mathematics to students ranging from elementary school to college.
 Her desire to inspire the youth led her to work as a youth ministry leader at her church for two years and coach high school volleyball at her alma mater.
 In addition, she currently teaches 5th and 6th grade math at Acaciawood Preparatory Academy in Anaheim and is working towards her teaching credential at Cal State Fullerton.
 Dana enjoys cooking, playing with her dog, Riley, and watching sports.